Bijin-ga Beauties: The Knockouts of the Floating World

 If you go deeper into the history of Japan in the 17th century and on into the first half of the 19th, that is, during the Edo period, you’ll come across a trend that was quite prevalent back in the day and has carried forward to even modern-day Japan: pleasure and entertainment districts.
 So during the Edo period and earlier, prostitution was quite widespread all

-Bijin ga by Keisai Eisen circa early 19th century
+Bijin-ga by Keisai Eisen circa early 19th century.

 through Japan, and to restrict that, the Edo period emperor Tokugawa Shogunate decided to designate areas of pleasure in every city known as these so-called “entertainment districts”.
 And from here, the culture of Geishas and Oirans – courtesans that would serve the needs of those who came to the entertainment districts, was born[1].
 These women would be dressed in bright attractive kimonos, with heavy makeup and their hair tied up in a bun of sorts.
 They would compete with one another on who would attract the most customers, and that lead to an exponential rise in the emphasis on the hair and body accessories of these prostitutes.
 In fact, fashion was so important in these districts that it often dictated the general fashion trends all through Japan!
 Even ukiyo-e artists began taking an interest in sketching these women in all of their beauty, and their prints were bought by the elite of Japan, who got customized prints made in hopes to have a visual of sorts of their “ideal woman” so to speak.
 And that’s how Bijin-ga woodblock art was born[2].